 10 effective ways to promote sustainable tourism

-However, these days people are becoming more and more aware of the environmental issues the earth is facing, and they are trying to make tourism sustainable.
+There’s a growing awareness of the environmental issues our planet is confronting.
+People are increasingly committed to promoting sustainable tourism.
 Did you know that worldwide tourism accounts for 8% of global greenhouse emissions?

 Therefore, promoting sustainable tourism is very important.
 Moreover, the tourism industry is growing quite rapidly, at an annual rate of around five percent.
 The growth of tourism is even outpacing the growth of international trade.

-But firstly, the question is what exactly is sustainable tourism?
+If we don’t promote sustainable tourism now, its future environmental impact could be even more significant.
+But firstly, the most important question is what exactly is sustainable tourism?

-Sustainable tourism is a system of traveling, that focuses on having a positive impact on not only the environment but also the culture, industry, and locals of the location you are visiting.
+Sustainable tourism is a style of travel that aims to have a positive impact not only on the environment but also on the culture, local industry, and the people of the destination you’re visiting.

 In a complete sense, you can say that sustainable tourism is the form of traveling in which tourists take full account of their current and future impact on the local environment, economy, and culture.